leeweiming3/tp/docs/DeveloperGuide.md

 ![GetSequenceDiagram](images/GetSequenceDiagram.png)

+Design considerations:
+Aspect: Format of get command:

+Alternative 1 (current choice): Use index as argument.

+Pros: It is easier for the user to type out the index at the end user's side.
+Cons: This requires the user to know the index from the list of candidates displayed in the UI.
+If there is a long list of candidates in the UI, observing from the UI may not be so feasible.

+We choose this alternative because we have a search command which supports narrowing down of the candidate list to find the desired candidate.

+Alternative 2: Use Candidate's Email as argument.

+Pros: Email is usually known beforehand midst of the recruitment process, and email is the unique primary key for all candidates in the list.
+Cons: Email could possibly be a bit long and cumbersome for users to type out.

 ### Search Command

 Search Command searches candidates whose attributes match all the corresponding attributes (i.e. intersection of all the matches).
 Phone, email and country are matched by equality, while name, comment, tag are matched by substring of the candidate attributes.
 The search operation is executed as follows: